rgambord/c99-doc/doc/sections/6/7/index.rst

 .. _9899_6.7p2:

+.. container:: snum

+   :ref:`2 <9899_6.7p2>`

-:ref:`2 <9899_6.7p2>` A declaration shall declare at least a declarator (other than the parameters of a function or the members of a structure or union), a tag, or the members of an enumeration.
+A declaration shall declare at least a declarator (other than the parameters of a function or the members of a structure or union), a tag, or the members of an enumeration.

 .. _9899_6.7p3:

+.. container:: snum

+   :ref:`3 <9899_6.7p3>`

-:ref:`3 <9899_6.7p3>` If an identifier has no linkage, there shall be no more than one declaration of the identifier (in a declarator or type specifier) with the same scope and in the same name space, except for tags as specified in :ref:`6.7.2.3 <9899_6.7.2.3>`.
+If an identifier has no linkage, there shall be no more than one declaration of the identifier (in a declarator or type specifier) with the same scope and in the same name space, except for tags as specified in :ref:`6.7.2.3 <9899_6.7.2.3>`.

 .. _9899_6.7p4:

+.. container:: snum

+   :ref:`4 <9899_6.7p4>`

-:ref:`4 <9899_6.7p4>` All declarations in the same scope that refer to the same object or function shall specify compatible types.
+All declarations in the same scope that refer to the same object or function shall specify compatible types.

 .. rubric:: Semantics

 .. _9899_6.7p5:

+.. container:: snum

+   :ref:`5 <9899_6.7p5>`

-:ref:`5 <9899_6.7p5>` A declaration specifies the interpretation and attributes of a set of identifiers.
+A declaration specifies the interpretation and attributes of a set of identifiers.
 A definition of an identifier is a declaration for that identifier that:

 -  for an object, causes storage to be reserved for that object;
 -  for a function, includes the function body;\ [#9899_note101]_